krokedil/qliro-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/qliro-one-for-woocommerce/).

 == Changelog ==
+= 2022.05.23    - version 0.3.0 =
+* Feature       - Add support for the Post Purchase Upsell for WooCommerce plugin.
+* Tweak         - Changed the ID of the order review in our checkout template.

 = 2022.03.22    - version 0.2.1 =
 * Tweak         - Readme changes.